paullepoulpe/master-thesis/src/06_Redesign.md

     val eF: Option[Sym[DeliteCollection[A]]] = None
 }
 ```
-We immediatly see what the first issue here is.
+We immediately see what the first issue here is.
 The `MultiLoop` language as it is presented in [@eatperf] does not have enough expressive power to encode the semantics of flatmap.
 This leads to the strange encoding seen above, `iFunc` is set only in the cases where the operation produces a collection of elements per index of the loop.

-The second problem with the above encoding is not immediatly obvious.
+The second problem with the above encoding is not immediately obvious.
 The following example taken from [@betterfusion] illustrates the problem well.

 ```scala
 val prod = arrayIf(10)({ i => i != 2 }, { i => i - 2 })val cons = prod.fold(0.0, { (x,y) => x + 1.0/y })